NiketaJen/niketajen/README.md

 ### I'm a Full Stack Developer, React Developer, Fitness Enthusiast, and Red Lippie Fanatic 💄 💁🏽‍♀️

- 🔭  I’m currently working on: Revamping my Taco ToGo Rails/React project.
+ 🔭  I’m currently working on: Revamping my Taco ToGo Rails/React project and learning React Native.

- 🥅  Goals: To start some React Native projects.
+ 🥅  Goals: To totally redo the Taco ToGo app in React Native.

  ⚡  Fun fact: I'm really into fitness but I also looooove food (it balances itself 😉).
 Brunching is my favorite hobby. 🍾